-Prior to July 1, 2022, the maximum amount of MTBA that may be committed to a single applicant, developer, owner, or Related Parties shall not exceed sixty million dollars (\$60,000,000).
-After June 30, 2022, the maximum amount of MTBA that may be committed to a single applicant, developer, owner, or Related Parties shall not exceed thirty percent (30%) of the maximum amount of MTBA available for 2022.
-THDA will determine, in its sole discretion, if Related Parties are involved and apply this limitation.
+- 1. Prior to July 1, 2023, the maximum amount of MTBA that may be committed to a single applicant, developer, owner, or Related Parties shall not exceed sixty million dollars (\$60,000,000).
+After June 30, 2023, the maximum amount of MTBA that may be committed to a single applicant, developer, owner, or Related Parties shall not exceed thirty percent (30%) of the maximum amount of MTBA available for 2023.
+THDA will determine, in its sole discretion, if Related Parties are involved and apply this limitation. - 2.
+MTBA may not be transferred among multiple developments involving the same applicant, developer, owner, or Related Parties.